SudheeshTD/ReachMe-Messenger/README.md

 [![Deployed on Render](https://img.shields.io/badge/Render-Deployed-2B66F6)](https://render.com)

 **Reach Me Messenger** is a secure, real-time chat application designed for seamless instant messaging and media sharing.
 Built with the MERN stack and WebSocket technology, it offers a dynamic user experience with robust security, customizable themes, and cloud-based image storage.
 Ideal for both personal and professional communication, the app ensures messages are delivered instantly while prioritizing user privacy and data protection.
+Added Service workers to work applicaton as a PWA.
+Some features like offline Viewing, and adding message in queue to be sent when online is added.

 ## 📬 Contact